How to Run Windows 7 on NVMe SSD Drive in a Virtual Machine

 Step 16

-After downloading the NVMe Hotfix files, you need to install both hotfixes on your system.
-Double-click on Windows6.1-KB3087873 and start the installation.
+After downloading the Windows 7 Hotfix files, you need to install both hotfixes.
+First, double-click the Windows6.1-KB3087873 file.
+Then, you can complete the process by starting the installation.

 Installing Required Windows Hotfixes for NVMe Support